wustho/epr/README.md

 ## Installation

+Clone this repo, tweak `epr.py` as much as you see fit, rename it to `epr`, make it executable and put it somewhere in `PATH`.
+Or simply (be careful if you already have package named `epr` installed):

 ```shell
 $ pip install git+https://github.com/wustho/epr.git
 ```

-Or simply clone this repo, rename `epr.py` to `epr`, make it executable and put it somewhere in `PATH`.

 ## Quickly Read from History